MPU: Towards Secure and Privacy-Preserving Knowledge Unlearning for Large Language Models: Implementation Details and Supplementary Experiments

 \subsubsection{Effect of Noise Level $\kappa$}

-We next vary the noise level $\kappa \in \{0,0.01,0.05,0.1\}$ while keeping all other settings fixed (\cref{tab:pum_kappa}).
+In Table~\ref{tab:pum_kappa}, we next vary the noise level $\kappa \in \{0,0.01,0.05,0.1\}$ while keeping all other settings fixed (Table~\ref{tab:pum_kappa}).
 Across most algorithms, \method{} is robust to a broad range of $\kappa$, with FTR and MU remaining largely stable and only modest variations in privacy leakage.

 For strong and stable unlearning methods, performance is nearly invariant to $\kappa$.
 Most notably, NPO maintains identical Forget Quality (FQ $=0.920$) across all tested noise levels, while FTR and MU remain in a narrow range.
 Similarly, UnDIAL keeps FQ $=0.014$ and FTR $\approx 0.53$ across all $\kappa$, and SatImp shows only a small dip in FQ at $\kappa{=}0.05$.